Family Law in Belleville, IL and How to Prepare for Changing Tax Laws

 There are many factors to take into consideration that will impact the final divorce settlement agreement.
 One specific area to review is the impact of taxes on the divorce.
 Taxes often apply to the transfer of assets during the divorce.
 A failure to properly account for obligations to the Internal Revenue Service (IRS) when drafting the agreement can lead to some unintended tax implications.

 Arguably, this fact has never been truer than it is right now.
-Those going through a divorce are at an interesting period in time.
+Those going through a divorce attorney in Belleville, IL are at an interesting period in time.
 Those who can complete their divorce before the end of the year will fall under the obligations of the old tax code.
 Those who cannot will face the obligations of the new tax law.

 As such, for those who are already in the midst of a divorce, it can be wise to attempt to finalize the agreement before the end of 2018.
 The Tax Cuts and Jobs Act (TCJA) has led to massive tax reform.
 Tax reform unseen for almost three decades.